neeagarw/voice-agent-hackathon/README.md

 ### Rime customization

-To use a different Rime voice, while still using LiveKit Cloud, just change the voice name after the colon:
+To use a different Rime voice, while still using LiveKit Cloud, just change the voice name after the colon in your [agent code](https://github.com/livekit-examples/voice-agent-hackathon/blob/main/src/agent.py):

 ```python
 session = AgentSession(